PSneijder/StructuredLogging/README.md

 # StructuredLogging

 StructuredLogging collects data over HTTP, while your applications use the best available structured logging APIs for your platform.
-The simple Windows installer, and plug-ins from NuGet or NPM, make getting started quick and friction-free.

 StructuredLogging is a web application hosted on your infrastructure, so you retain complete control over your own data.